-A few weeks ago, Serena Williams accidentally announced that she was 20 weeks pregnant when she inadvertently posted a baby bump photo on SnapChat.
-Her fans celebrated the news, and then they did the math.
-If Williams was 20 weeks along, that meant that she was around eight weeks pregnant when she won the Australian Open earlier this year.
+When she inadvertently posted a baby bump photo on SnapChat, Serena Williams accidentally announced to the world that she was 20 weeks pregnant.
+Her fans celebrated the news — and then they did the math.
+If Williams was 20 weeks along, that meant that she had been around eight weeks pregnant when she won the Australian Open.
 Williams confirmed that she learned of her pregnancy just a few days before the matches began.

 But wait, isn't pregnancy supposed to ruin your athletic career?

-Remember, it was not all that long ago that women were banned from certain sports entirely because it was deemed that the endeavors were too challenging for the female physique.
+Remember, it wasn't all that long ago that women were banned from certain sports because it was deemed that the endeavors were too challenging for the female physique.
 Thanks to some determined female trailblazers and legislation such as Title IX, athletic opportunities for women have expanded like never before.
-And now that women have broken through those barriers, they are realizing that they no longer have to choose between starting a family and pursing excellence in athletics.
+And now that women have broken through those barriers, they're realizing that they no longer have to choose between starting a family and pursing excellence in athletics.

-Williams is one of a growing list of athletes who know that motherhood is not a career-ender.
-Read on to learn about the elite mother/athletes who came back to their sports even stronger after having children.
+Williams is one of a growing list of athletes who know that motherhood isn't a career-ender.
+Here are more elite mother/athletes who came back to their sports even stronger after having children.

 2. Kara Goucher

 Before distance runner Kara Goucher became a mom, she took home a bronze medal at the 2007 World Championships in the 10,000 meters and came in ninth at the Olympic 10K in 2008.
 Goucher gave birth to her son Colt in 2010 and set more running records almost immediately after her return to running.
 In 2011, she ran her fastest marathon ever with a time of 2:24:52.
 She followed that up with wins at the USA Half Marathon Championships in 2012 and the Rock 'n' Roll San Antonio Half Marathon in 2015.